Redxgit/ldi-forecast-1and2-hours/README.md

 - **data/** - Input datasets and processed data files
 - **figs/** - Generated figures and visualizations

+Additionally, inside the data folder, the ldi_calculation subfolder includes the H_value, spline and baseline used to calculate the LDi for all the storms depicted in the manuscript for all the stations.
+Additionally, there are graphs for each storm for each station showcasing the LDi calculation process.

 ## Requirements

 See [requirements.txt](requirements.txt) for the complete list of dependencies.